This vegan Pumpkin Curry is inspired by a Burmese recipe, it features the flavours of mint, tamarind and is both quick and easy to cook!

 Instructions

-- Roughly chop the Tamarind pulp and placed in a bowl with 50ml boiling water.
+- Roughly chop the Tamarind pulp and place it in a bowl with 50ml (3 tablespoon + 1 tsp) boiling water.
+Allow it to steep for 10 minutes, stirring occasionally and then pass it through a fine mesh sieve.

 - Mash the garlic cloves.